zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 ## Inputs

-* The domain name to be tested ("child zone").
+* The domain name to be tested ("Child Zone").
 * The test type, "undelegate test" or "normal test".
 * If *normal test*, the name servers for the parent zone as found in [BASIC01] ("parent NS").
-* If *undelegated test*, the submitted delegation data, name server names and IP addresses for *child zone* ("undelegated data").
+* If *undelegated test*, the submitted delegation data, name server names and IP addresses for *Child Zone* ("undelegated data").

 ## Ordered description of steps to be taken to execute the test case
 1. Obtain the IP addresses provided in the additional section in the delegation ("[glue records]" in the wide sense) performning step 2 or 3.

 2. If the test is a *normal test*:
-   1. Create an NS query for the *child zone* and send that all servers of *parent NS* with RD flag unset.
+   1. Create an NS query for the *Child Zone* with RD flag unset and send that to each server of *parent NS*.
+   2. If there is no response from the a server emit *[PARENT_NS_NO_RESPONSE]* and go to next server.
-   2. For each response that contains a referral to the child zone:
+   3. For each response that contains a referral to the *Child Zone*:
       1. Extract the name server names from the RDATA in the NS record in the authority section.
       2. Extract all A and AAAA records from the additional section.
-   3. If the response is authoritative (AA bit set) and the answer section contains the NS record of the child zone:
-      1. Remember this fact (server is authoritative for *child zone*).
+   4. If the response is authoritative (AA bit set) and the answer section contains the NS record of the *Child Zone*, then remember this fact (server is authoritative for *Child Zone*) and go to next server.
-   4. If there is no response from the a server emit *[PARENT_NS_NO_RESPONSE]* and go to next server (see above).
-   5. If there is response from a server, but not expect response, emit *[PARENT_NS_FAILED]* and go to next server (see above).
+   5. If there is a DNS response from a server, but no NS records in neither answer section (authoritative answer) nor authority section (referral), emit *[PARENT_NS_FAILED]* and go to next server.
-   6. If all servers from *parent NS* have been queried and all servers that returned a valid answer were authorititative for the *child zone* then emit *[DELEGATION_NOT_DETERMINED]* and exit these steps.
+   6. If all servers that returned a valid answer were authorititative for the *Child Zone* then emit *[DELEGATION_NOT_DETERMINED]*.
-   7. Tag the data as "NS IP from parent".
+   7. Tag any extracted data (A and AAAA from additional section) as "NS IP from parent".

 3. If the test is an *undelegated test*: